astropy/ccdproc/README.rst

 Ccdproc follows the `Astropy Code of Conduct`_ and strives to provide a welcoming community to all of our users and contributors.

+Want more information about how to make a contribution?
+Take a look at the astropy `contributing`_ and `developer`_ documentation.

 Acknowledgements
 ----------------